-Prior to the annual meeting, a total of 18 directors serve on our board.
+Effective as of the annual meeting, a total of 17 directors serve on our board.
 There are three classes of directors.
-J. Larry Young, who is not listed below, serves as a Class 2 director and will retire effective as of our annual meeting because he has reached the mandatory retirement age for directors, which is 72.
-Assuming that all of our nominees for director are elected, after the annual meeting there will be a total of 17 directors on our board, with six directors in Class 1, five directors in Class 2 and six directors in Class 3.
-The current term of office for our Class 3 directors expires at the
+Assuming that all of our nominees for director are elected, after the annual meeting there will be six directors in Class 1, five directors in Class 2 and six directors in Class 3.
+The current term of office for our Class 1 directors expires at the 2012 annual meeting, while the current term of office for our Class 2 directors expires at the 2013 annual meeting and the current term of office for our Class 3 directors expires at the 2014 annual meeting.